nikita-sharov/alten/README.md

 # ALTEN

-This repository showcases a sample based around creation of job offerings and job applications for the ALTEN Group.
+This **Git** repository showcases a sample based around creation of job offerings and job applications for the ALTEN Group.

 ## MVVM